Understanding and troubleshooting Out of Office (OOF) replies

 "550 5.7.750 Service unavailable.
 Client blocked from sending from unregistered domains."

-If you find this entry, you should reach out to Microsoft Support to learn why the unregistered domain block was enforced.
+If you find this entry, contact Microsoft Support to learn why the unregistered domain block was enforced.

 Additional OOF issues